 If you earn between $78,751 and $488,850 as a married, filing jointly taxpayer, you only pay 15% on passive income.
 Because of this, to the extent you can manage, you should consider generating as much qualified passive income as you can until you find your optimal level of financial independence.

 Now that you understand the tax advantages of qualified passive income, how do you act on the information?
-Well, if you feel conviction in pursuing a strategy of paying Uncle Sam less on your tax-advantaged passive income, the next step is researching the assets which will produce the best return on your investment.
+Well, if you feel conviction in pursuing a strategy of paying Uncle Sam less on your tax-advantaged passive income, the next step is identifying the assets which will produce the best return on your investment.